-- Employ trained electricians and give them full information regarding possibility of arcing from fuses.
+- Employ trained electricians and give them full information regarding the possibility of arcing from fuses.

 - No load protection and protection against accidental contact are also necessary.
 At no load, no more current is desired.
-Therefore low current rated fuses are to selected.
+Therefore low current rated fuses are to select.

-- Fuse box cover should have small aperture to introduce the end of a voltage tester to ensure that the contacts are live or not.
+- The fuse box cover should have a small aperture to introduce the end of a voltage tester to ensure that the contacts are live or not.
 The box (flash proof) cover should be such that when it is opened, it will stop the current.

-- As rubber is a bad conductor (good insulator) of electricity, it accumulates static electricity to a high degree.
-Fires in rubber industry are mostly due to discharge of such heavy static charges.
+- As rubber is a bad conductor (a good insulator) of electricity, it accumulates static electricity to a high degree.
+Fires in the rubber industry are mostly due to the discharge of such heavy static charges.

-- If equipment is not grounded, static charge will continue to accumulate on it till it will discharge as a spark.
-Therefore grounding by a steel plate, copper wire is necessary.
+- If equipment is not grounded, the static charge will continue to accumulate on it till it will discharge as a spark.
+Therefore grounding by a steel plate, and copper wire is necessary.

 Some specific static electricity hazards:

-- Shock if spark is not generated and the charged surface (not grounded) is touched by human body.
+- Shock if the spark is not generated and the charged surface (not grounded) is touched by the human body.

-- Fire or explosion if spark is generated due to discharge of static charge into flammable atmosphere.
+- Fire or explosion if the spark is generated due to discharge of static charge into the flammable atmosphere.